Navya31372/DSP/README.md

 The frontend and backend were developed together and integrated to make the website functional and database-driven.

 Current Status
-Most of the major pages and backend functionalities have been completed and connected to the database.
+Most of the major pages and backend functionalities have been completed and connected to this database.
 The remaining backend work is to connect three pages with the database:

 1. internships.php
 2. achievements.php